 But film critic Monggaard has no doubt there is a link between Von Trier’s 1995 pamphlet-hurling and the ambition shown by today’s young go-getters.
 “It was a very brash statement from von Trier,” he says.
 “You could say the same about René Redzepi when he makes his food in Noma.
 It’s very, ‘Here I am, this is what I do, I’m a very good cook.’
 It’s a kind of bravado – a very forward, almost aggressive way of marketing yourself.”

 What about von Trier’s alma mater, the Danish Film School?
 Is Dogme’s influence still strong?
 “We’re worlds apart,” laughs 26-year-old student Jesper Fink in the cafeteria.
 “The majority of directors here have other idols: Coppola or Scorsese for example.”
 But von Trier’s drive, if not his doctrine, is already the stuff of legend.
 “I think students are mostly inspired by the stories of his time in the school,” says Fink.
 “That he was completely impossible to work with, always wanted to have his way.
 Not everyone does that – but they’re thinking about it.
 Everybody knows about Lars von Trier.”

-PATRICK KINGSLEY is the author of How To Be Danish and an award winning foreign correspondent, working for The New York Times and formerly for The Times (of London).
+PATRICK KINGSLEY is the author of How To Be Danish and an award winning foreign correspondent, working for The New York Times and formerly for The Times.
 He also writes for The Guardian.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.